notepad-plus-plus/npp-usermanual/content/docs/preferences.md

     * `☐ Update silently`: instead of prompting, will automatically reload the file from disk
     * `☐ Scroll to the last line after update`: will scroll to the end of the file after reloading from disk (otherwise, the cursor and scrolled-location stays where it was before the update)
 * `☐ Enable Notepad++ auto-updater`: will automatically download updates from the official website, once the development team has decided it's time to push an update to users.
 If disabled, you will have to manually download the installer from the official website yourself.
-* `☐ Set Save dialog file extension filter... for Normal Text`: when this is enabled and the current file is set to Normal Text, the **Save As** dialog's filter will default to `*.*` and require you to type an extension; when disabled, the filter will default to `*.txt` and will auto-append the `.txt` extension if you don't type an extension or choose a different filter.
+* `☐ Set Save dialog file extension filter... for Normal Text`: for a file that has not been previously saved and the language of the file is set to Normal text, when this option is enabled, the **Save As** dialog's filter will default to `*.*` and require you to type an extension; when this option is disabled, the filter will default to `*.txt` and will auto-append the `.txt` extension if you don't type an extension or choose a different filter.
 (Regardless of the state of this option, you can always select a different filter manually in the **Save As** dialog.)
 * `☐ Autodetect character encoding`: when opening a new file, try to algorithmically determine what character encoding should be used
 * `☐ Minimize to system tray`: place the Notepad++ icon on the system tray (instead of the task bar) when the Notepad++ window is minimized
 * `☐ Show only filename in title bar`: use just the file name (instead of the full path) of the active file in the Notepad++ title bar